kyungrae/study/designing-data-intensive-applications/part1.md

 ### Reliability

-The system should continue to work correctly (perform the correct function at the desired level of performance) even in the face of adversity(hard or soft-ware faults, and event human error)
+The system should continue to work correctly (perform the correct function at the desired level of performance) even in the face of adversity(hard or soft-ware faults, and event human error).

 - The application can perform the function that the user expected.
 - It can tolerate the user making mistakes or using the software in unexpected ways.
 - Its performance is good enough for the required use case, under the expected load and data volume.
 - The system prevent unauthorized access and abuse.

+The things that can go wrong are called _faults_, and system that anticipate faults and can cope with them are called _fault-tolerant_ or _resilient_.
+The former term is slightly misleading: it suggests that we would make a system tolerant of every possible kind of fault, which in reality is not feasible.
+So it only makes sense to talk about tolerating certain types of faults.

+A fault is usually defined as one component of the system deviating from its spec, whereas a failure is when the system as a whole stops providing the required service to the user.
+It is impossible to reduce the probability of a fault to zero; therefore it is usually best to design fault-tolerance mechanisms that prevent faults from causing failures.

+#### Hardware Faults

+Hard disks crash, RAM becomes faulty, the power grid has a blackout, someone unplugs the wrong network cable.
+Our first response is usually to add redundancy to the individual hardware components in order to reduce the failure rate of the system.

+There is a move toward systems that can tolerate the loss of entire machines, by using software fault-tolerance techniques in preference or in addition to hardware redundancy.
+Such systems also have operational advantages: a single-server system requires planned downtime if you need to reboot the machine, whereas a system that can tolerate machine failure can be patched one node at a time, without downtime of the entire system.

+#### Software Errors

+A runaway process that uses up some shared resource.
+A service that the system depends on that slows down, becomes unresponsive, or starts returning corrupted responses.

+#### Human Errors

+Even when operators have the best intentions, humans are known to be unreliable.

+Set up detailed and clear monitoring, such as performance metrics and error rates.
+In other engineering this is referred to as telemetry.

 ### Scalability